ed2022/Text_Editor/README.md

 # Text_Editor

-## Your Task
+## Description

-As you have progressed through this course, you have put together a number of impressive projects that you can show off to potential employers.
-This project is no exception; in fact, it features some of the most impressive expressions of the concepts you have learned so far.

-Your task is to build a text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
+This application is a text editor built to run in the browser.
+The text editor is single-page application that meets the PWA (Progressive Web Application)criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+To find this application, you can use the heroku link down below.

 ## User Story